 Diatomaceous Earth must be used in small doses and under the vet’s supervision.
 It is extremely powerful, and its overuse can be dangerous.
 Silicon dioxide gets into the exoskeletons of fleas, dehydrates them, and kills.
 Basically, Diatomaceous Earth dries the fleas up from inside.
 The substance also kills hookworms, ticks, and other small parasites that may occur on the cat’s fur.

 Diatomaceous Earth or DE is safe for both humans and pets.
 It is not toxic and does not cause any serious health problems unless a cat or a human is allergic to some of its ingredients.
 The main component of Diatomaceous Earth is the fossilized silica that with the time has turned into silicon dioxide.
 Basically, you can spread Diatomaceous Earth as powder across your house, even if there are children or young kittens.

 Now to the important part, namely how to apply diatomaceous earth for fleas.
 Follow this simple guide on how to use DE effectively to rid your felines of parasites:

-This is how to use diatomaceous earth for fleas.
+This is how to apply diatomaceous earth to cats.
 Nonetheless, be sure to talk to a certified veterinarian to get information on how to use diatomaceous earth for fleas in house.
 By learning how to use diatomaceous earth for flea control from an expert, you can ensure the safety and well-being of your feline companion.

-Using Diatomaceous Earth for Flea Control: Tackling an Infestation
+Diatomaceous Earth for Flea Control in House: Tackling an Infestation

 In its use as a pesticide, DE has proven to be effective in preventing and controlling fleas on pets.
 When finely-grounded, it pierces insects’ exoskeletons and works its way dehydrating them.
 Apart from pets, you can also use diatomaceous earth on carpets for fleas.
 However, applying this product to deal with an infestation in your home will be different from how you use it on your cat.